 As of December 1, 2016, Delta Air Lines began serving Havana, Cuba from New York-JFK, Atlanta and Miami, resuming operations of daily, nonstop scheduled service to the Caribbean island for the first time in almost 55 years.

 As service to Cuba moves forward, there are industry-wide changes to how Cuban-bound U.S. travelers are booked for scheduled air service on U.S. flag carriers, compared to historic Charter service to Cuba.
 Delta intends to be at the forefront of being easy to do business with for booking U.S.-Cuba scheduled air service.

 1. From which cities will Delta flights to Cuba depart?

 Delta Air Lines will begin serving Havana, Cuba this winter from New York-JFK, Atlanta, and Miami.
 Connections are available on Delta’s extensive network.1

-2. When will Delta begin flights to Cuba?
+2. When did Delta begin flights to Cuba?

 3. Will connections be available to and from Cuba?

 Domestic connections will be available on Delta’s extensive network.
 International connections will likely become available after communications processes are developed to insure foreign travelers to Cuba understand and comply with the unique U.S. legal restrictions applicable to all passengers aboard U.S. carriers.

 4. How can I book travel to Cuba?